U.S./German Souvenir Book

 SANS WIDESCREEN

 Life and Look came up with the same blurb in their reviews of Quo Vadis: “The most colossal ever!”
 By 1951 standards, with Sam Zimbalist producing, it’s splashy, decadent and clearly constructed with intent of enormity at Rome’s Cinecittŕ Studios.
 In long shot Nero’s palace and the exterior sets are humdingers but, constricted by 1.33:1 aspect ratio, there’s a lack of being overwhelmed in the way we need to be; the panoplies feel squeezed in, sometimes choky.
 Only one solution not then available: widescreen.
 (The studio’s first CinemaScope would be 1953’s clumsy Knights of the Round Table.)
 With the release of the 2009 Blu-ray, Quo Vadis is a nearly altogether fresh experience; with the aspect ratio remaining 1.33:1, our up-to-date home screens provide the immediate convenience of changing the format to enhance personal aesthetic without much carping over “loss”—just about everything in the production vividly pops out, giving us a sense of virtually unlimited detailing in sets, costumes, jewelry, the overflow of Roma knickknackery.
 In all the expensive splendor of restoration there’s a persistent downside, as the larger amount of bad acting accepted by director Mervyn LeRoy continues to grate.
 Something about playing self-infatuated Nero triggers otherwise fine actors to blow their wads and for blowing his, Peter Ustinov was Oscar-nominated for best supporting actor.
+(He would claim LeRoy gave this tip to get into the emperor: “I see Nero as a guy who plays with himself at night.”)
 The obvious forerunner to Ben-Hur, also produced by Zimbalist, Quo Vadis has a curious lack of involvement beyond the acting: way too much historically insupportable Christian propaganda is going on, such as Finlay Currie’s St. Peter enrapturing his converts into imagining a “coming to life” vision of Da Vinci’s The Last Supper and that Christians sing as they’re consumed by lions in the Colosseum.
 In leather regalia and a rich tan, Robert Taylor can’t redeem Roman white tunics, and having him convert to Christianity doesn’t assuage as much as aggravate his contemporary essence—we keep waiting for him to light a Lucky Strike; with the film running 171 minutes, many viewers will want to join him.
 If his love interest Deborah Kerr is rather nincompoopish, she’s hardly alone—the entire cast has a duncy-headed aura circulating around it.
 Many of us give up all hope when Marina Berti’s Eunice, the slave in love with Leo Genn’s Petronius, kisses a statue of his likeness while wearing earrings the size of bracelets; her unobjectionable reward is being the other half of a twofer sacrifice.
 Genn’s kiss-off letter to Ustinov causes a moment or two of enjoyable imperial apoplexy yet more and not less of the humorous theatrics would be preferable.
 Second unit direction by Sergio Leone; without attribution Anthony Mann directed the non-acting portion of the “Fire of Rome” sequence.
-Liz & Sophia are said to be seeable extras; YouTube provides what you likely miss.
+Liz & Sophia are said to be seeable extras, with YouTube providing what you likely missed.
 Taylor won the coveted Harvard Lampoon Worst Male Performance of the Year honors.
-Quo Vadis opened roadshow in L.A., New York and several other cities but not in Chicago, where it opened at the Oriental.
+Quo Vadis roadshowed in L.A., New York and several other cities but not in Chicago, where it opened at the Oriental.
 Re-released in 1964.

 Oscar nominations for best picture, supporting actor (Ustinov), supporting actor (Genn), color cinematography (Robert Surtees and William Skall), art/set direction, costumes, musical score (Miklós Rózsa) and film editing.